-Plant-Based Recipes to Help you Celebrate Canadian Thanksgiving
+Plant-Based Recipes to Help you Celebrate Thanksgiving

-As a proudly Canadian company, we celebrate Thanksgiving in October.
-But no matter when you gather with family and friends to give thanks, this collection of recipes has been curated to inspire you to share the gift of health through plant-based recipes everyone will appreciate.
+No matter when you gather with family and friends to give thanks, this collection of recipes has been curated to inspire you to share the gift of health through plant-based recipes everyone will appreciate.

 Whether you serve them all together as a comprehensive brunch-through-dessert all-day Thanksgiving menu, or you pick and choose one or two that simply look too delicious to resist, we hope these help you express your love and gratitude for the most important people in your life through food.